astro/microvm.nix/doc/src/microvm-command.md

 ## List MicroVMs

-Listing your MicroVMs is a basically as easy as `ls /var/lib/microvms`
+Listing your MicroVMs is as trivial as `ls -1 /var/lib/microvms`

 For more insight, the following command will read the current system version of all MicroVMs and compare them to what the corresponding